ankushpndt/Quiz_app/README.md

   1. Review answers and retake Quiz
 6. Personal Scoreboard
-  1. The User needs to be logged in to perform this functionality 2 .Scoreboard that keeps track of scores obtained while playing different quizzes 3 .Retake Quiz
+  1. The User needs to be logged in to perform this functionality
+  2. Scoreboard that keeps track of scores obtained while playing different quizzes
+  3. Retake Quiz
 7. LeaderBoard
   1. Display all scores in the LeaderBoard